Real Estate Professional Status

 Once a taxpayer reaches above $100,000 of MAGI, the passive loss deduction begins to phase out $1 for every $2 of MAGI above $100,000 until $150,000 when the deduction completely phases out.
 The limit applies to both filing single or married filing joint taxpayers.

 Also, to take losses against your ordinary income, the taxpayer must be able to demonstrate ACTIVE participation in the rental activity.
-Fortunately, active participation is easier to demonstrate than MARTERIAL participation for Real Estate Professionals as described in detail below.
+Fortunately, active participation is easier to demonstrate than MATERIAL participation for Real Estate Professionals as described in detail below.

 In order to be an active participant, generally, the taxpayer must show they are making material management decisions of the rental business.